The Cavalry's torrid start as a franchise has them in position to pull off its first major upset.

 Wheeldon Jr. said it was terrific to test his squad against a strong Whitecaps side with a number of big names on the international scene in Montero, Reyna, Adnan in the lineup.

-"We want to be the best we can be and in order to do do you have to play against some quality players and tonight we played against a quality team," Wheeldon Jr. said.
+"We want to be the best we can be and in order to do that you have to play against some quality players and tonight we played against a quality team," Wheeldon Jr. said.
 "I've got a lot of respect for Marc Dos Santos, he's one of the best Canadian coaches we have in this country.

 "It's a credit to the Canadian Championship on how it's viewed, he was trying to win, as were we and it made for a great game."